KadeHarrison/USB-hub/README.md

 | Phillips head screwdriver | $8 | No shipping required | To screw the USB hub into it's  shell | Bunnings | Not needed | https://www.bunnings.com.au/stanley-2-x-150mm-essentials-phillips-head-screwdriver_p0336690 |
 |Totals (All required totals added together| Cost total: $38.74 | Shipping total: $13.03 |

+# Other Information

+inspired by the tutoriel provided which is the main reason I cose it cause of ease to do.

+Github inspiration:https://github.com/geg-tech/biblicallyaccuratekeyboard/blob/main/extras/highway%20magazine.png and https://github.com/Ayush09S/USB-C-HUB (thank you)

+Sanity checked by Ayush Singh thanks for checking this as much as you did even though I did get a bit annoyed at you cause of the way you told me things.